wyleyr/hankel1867tr/01-Preface.md

 <p lang="en">
-The presentation of such a fundamental discipline as that treated here must always presuppose not only significant knowledge in the highest parts of mathematics but also a certain sensitivity and freedom from prejudice---in general, a thinking reader.
+The presentation of such a fundamental discipline as that treated here must always presuppose not only significant knowledge in the highest parts of mathematics but also a certain receptivity and freedom from prejudice---in general, a thinking reader.
 Such readers will not judge the present work by the aphoristic perusal of individual passages which, when torn out of context, can easily appear alien or remain